 An incidental parathyroidectomy may occur even in an experienced surgeon.
 There is no consensus on the incidence of incidental parathyroidectomy, its risk factors, and whether it leads to biochemical or symptomatic hypocalcemia (2,4-7).
 In many previous studies focusing on this issue, different types of surgery have been included (8-10).
 However, studies on the risk factors and outcomes of incidental parathyroidectomy only during total thyroidectomy are limited.
-The aim of this study was to determine the risk factors that increase the incidence of incidental parathyroidectomy during total thyroidectomy during total thyroidectomy.
+The aim of this study was to determine the risk factors that increase the incidence of incidental parathyroidectomy during total thyroidectomy and the clinical effects of incidental parathyroidectomy.